 - Steve Wozniak is at SAPPHIRE this year!

 Vendors that compete with SAP are not fighting against what SAP has to sell.
 If it were that straightforward, SAP would lose a lot of its market share.

 Instead, vendors must compete with a mirage that is created by SAP marketing.
 As alluded to earlier, many, perhaps most of the SAP announcements, never come to pass.

 The Enterprise Software Procurement Environment

-One would assume that the enterprise software market is filled with informed decision makers, highly focused on doing research and selecting the best products for their company.
+One would assume that the enterprise software market is filled with informed decision makers, highly focused on researching and selecting the best products for their company.
 That assumption is wrong.
 Corporate decision-makers are concerned with their careers and look to make selections that will place them in a favorable light.
-Companies are often not looking for innovative solutions that can improve the business, but decisions that are “safe.” (even if the results are mediocre) The primary enterprise software companies know that most of their clients have weak critical thinking skills.
+Companies are often not looking for innovative solutions that can improve the business but decisions that are “safe.” (even if the results are mediocre) The primary enterprise software companies know that most of their clients have weak critical thinking skills.
 And they have captured the IT department (different large vendors “own” different company’s IT departments.
-Some companies are “SAP shops,” or “Oracle shops”).
+Some companies are “SAP shops” or “Oracle shops”).
 Many corporate decision-makers are not looking for the best product; they are looking instead for a product that can provide them with a plausible excuse if the implementations go poorly.